 Yasantha Chamara Samarawickrama

-Yasantha studied a master's programme within the Institute for Digital Technologies and wishes to continue his studied with a PhD in 5G technologies
+Yasantha studied a master's programme within the Institute for Digital Technologies and is now pursuing a PhD at Cork Institute of Technology.

 Yasantha chose Loughborough University London due to our oustanding reputation for teaching, research and industrial collaborations, as well as our renowned student experience.

 What were you doing before you started your master’s?